Answering the question how hard is it to become a pilot very much depends on the type of pilot you want to become.

 This means that every pilot who wants to earn their airline transport pilot license and become an airline pilot must log a minimum of 1,500 flight hours.

-As this can take years to achieve, many commercial pilots earn their flight instructor certification – which is something that you will definitely want to do.
+As it can take a long time to get to 1,500 flight hours, many commercial pilots earn their flight instructor certification – which is something that you will definitely want to do.

 Becoming a certified flight instructor enables you to efficiently accrue the hours necessary to become an airline pilot while also getting paid.
 There are other job roles you can take on, but the flight instructor route is one the majority of pilots who want to fly for an airline go down.